 - symmetrical or pear-shaped: these work on either side and can be worn sideways to fill out the side of your bra, or straight up for center fullness and cleavage

-You can buy a breast prosthesis at surgical supply stores, pharmacies, custom lingerie shops (which usually have trained fitters), or a private service that comes to your home.
-You may want to try out samples under different clothes -- from sweaters and t-shirts to suits and slinky formal wear -- to make sure it's right for all aspects of your lifestyle.
+You can buy a breast prosthesis at a surgical supply store, pharmacy, custom lingerie shop (which usually have trained fitters), or a private service that comes to your home.
+You may want to try out samples under different clothes — from sweaters and t-shirts to suits and slinky formal wear — to make sure it's right for all aspects of your lifestyle.
 Make sure to ask your fitter the best way to wear the prosthesis based on your unique situation, body type, clothing, and activities.

 Some specialty shops sell custom-made breast prostheses, individually constructed and cast to match the natural contours and color of your body and your other breast.
 These are usually made from silicone or latex and are significantly more expensive than a breast prosthesis that isn't custom-made.
 Many insurance companies don't cover custom-made breast forms.
 A plaster cast or laser scan is taken of your chest and then the prosthesis is contoured so it fits snugly against your body.